Jewish Leadership Institute on Disabilities and Inclusion

 The Jewish Leadership Institute on Disabilities and Inclusion is built on the belief that engaging communities to develop inclusion initiatives requires providing comprehensive and collaborative support to those communities, and by offering Jews with disabilities multiple points of entry in their communities.
 To build this initiative we provide leadership development to lay and professional leaders who represent Jewish organizations that specifically serve people with disabilities and "mainstream" Jewish organizations that serve the Jewish community in a variety of capacities.

 The Jewish Leadership Institute on Disabilities and Inclusion is powered by the Ruderman Family Foundation.
-The mission of the Ruderman Family Foundation is to create and promote innovation that fosters inclusion of people with disabilities in the Jewish community and Israel, and to strengthen relationships between Israel and the U.S. Jewish community.
+The mission of the Ruderman Family Foundation is: Guided by our Jewish values, we advocate for and advance the inclusion of people with disabilities throughout the Jewish community; foster a more nuanced understanding of the American Jewish community among Israeli leaders; and model the practice of strategic philanthropy worldwide.
 For more information, please visit www.rudermanfoundation.org

 See sample schedule to get a feel for the richness of a Jewish Leadership Institute on Disabilities and Inclusion.